thermohub/thermofun/README.md

 from thermofun import *
 ```

+If compilation was successful the /Resources folder will be copied to the build folder.
+In this folder the necessary test files, connection to the arangodb database preferences, and data schemas are present.
+To change database connection without using the GUI, make changes in the ```Resources/fun-dbclient-config.json``` file.

 ### Build and run ThermoFun GUI Demo

 To be able to build and run the ThemroFun GUI (graphical user batch) application demo, Qt needs to be installed.